 What I really loved about the Martinhal Chiado was that it was a boutique luxury hotel in the most desirable neighborhood of Lisbon, entirely built around the needs of families traveling with young children.
 Room rates start at around 200 Euro a night.
 While Portugal is one of the cheapest European countries to visit, if you’re traveling with a big (or extended) family, having everyone under the same roof instead of getting multiple hotel rooms or an Airbnb (that doesn’t come with housekeeping or the option of included child care) makes absolute sense.

-While you cannot use traditional hotel points to cover your stay, you can definitely use flexible points such as Arrivals miles.
-The Barclaycard Arrival Plus™ World Elite MasterCard® comes with a sign-up bonus 50,000 points after spending $3,000 within the first 3 months, which can be redeemed towards $525 worth of travel.
+While you cannot use traditional hotel points to cover your stay, you can definitely use flexible points such as Arrivals miles from The Barclaycard Arrival Plus™ World Elite MasterCard®.

 I really love that more hotels are starting to understand and perfect the family travel market.
 Perhaps we can see more in the future.